During the world`s toughest and longest horse race, I had a revealing experience of unity with horses that changed the way I train horses today.

 When given the chance, horses are capable of controlling themselves and form strong bonds with their owners.
 They are also capable of using their bodies in a functional way, with hind-leg engagement, coming from self.

-Furthermore; when your horse is relaxed, forward and wants to be where he or she is, leading without lead-rope and riding without bridle becomes easy!
+When your horse is relaxed, forward and wants to be where he or she is, leading without lead-rope and riding without bridle becomes easy!